identifiers-org/cmd-iaso/README.md

 - `invalid-response` detects invalid HTTP responses
 - `http-status-error` detects requests that resulted in HTTP error codes
 - `scheme-only-redirect` detects redirects where only the scheme of the URL changed, e.g. `http://url` -> `https://url`
+- `information-content` displays and puts into context the output of the `athena` analysis

 To list all validators that are registered with `cmd-iaso`, you can use
 ```